Derivatives of normal functions in reverse mathematics: From upper derivative to -bar induction

 The order on $F_Z$ is the indicated product order, which coincides with the lexicographic order on the triples $\langle z,x,\langle a,\tau\rangle\rangle$ (we again omit a pair of angle parentheses). \end{definition}

-As in the case of Definition~\ref{def:H-0-alternative}, the expression $F_n$ with $n\in\mathbb N$ is now ambiguous, but its meaning will always be clear from the context.
-The following proof consists in a technical verification, which the reader may wish to skip at first reading.
+Note that the previous definition of $F_Z$ is similar but not quite identical to the informal construction in Summary~\ref{sum:deduce-Pi11-bi}.
+The following proof consists in a technical verification, which can be skipped at first reading.

 \begin{lemma}[$\rca_0$] For each order~$Z$ the clause

 defines an isomorphism $\chi^F_Z:F_Z\rightarrow D^F_Z$. \end{lemma} \begin{proof} To see that $\chi^F_Z$ has values in $D^F_Z$ we consider an arbitrary $\langle z,x,\langle a,\tau\rangle\rangle\in F_Z$.
 In view of Definition~\ref{def:coded-prae-dilator-reconstruct} we have $\tau\in H[x]_{|a|}$ and $\supp^{H[x]}_{|a|}(\tau)=|a|$.
 This yields